CREATE AN OFFICE SPACE THAT YOU’LL LOVE USING THESE SIMPLE, INEXPENSIVE IDEAS.

 Even so, we might overlook the idea of adding personal touches to create an inviting office space that brings us happiness and good health.

 I’ll admit I haven’t been the best at personalizing my current workspace.
-Because I work from home a majority of the week, my desk at the office is bare, aside from a few pens and one squishy, rubbery trinket shaped like a cat.
+Because I work from home part of the week, my desk at the office is bare, aside from a few pens and one squishy, rubbery trinket shaped like a cat.

 It hasn’t always this way, I promise!
 So, my goal for the upcoming month is to add at least one welcoming touch that will bring a smile to my heart.
-Want to join me?
+Wanna join me?

 Adopt a friendly, low-maintenance plant